 Read More »Second Fake Gun Found On FHS Student

 Franklin High School officials have once again found a fake gun in a student’s possession.
 At about 1:30 p.m.
 Dec.
 14, an “alert teacher” at the high school saw a 14-year-old male student put what she believed to be a handgun in his backpack, according to a press release from the Franklin Township Police Department.
-The teacher contacted security and …
+Don’t Miss Out!
+No other …

 Read More »Township Man Faces Numerous Charges After ‘Three-Month Crime Spree’